DishaGhosh01/Final_25_companies_Reasearch/1000_companies_proposal.md

-# Question 2: The 1000-Company Proposal
+#  The 1000-Company Proposal

 ## Goal

 Build a verified list of **1,000 ICP-qualified companies within one month** by combining structured data sources, AI-assisted research, and manual quality checks.
 The focus is on quality over quantity, ensuring every shortlisted company meets the eligibility criteria and is backed by reliable evidence.

-# Question 1: Sourcing Methods (Beyond Google Search)
+# Sourcing Methods (Beyond Google Search)

 To find companies matching the Federer profile across India, I would combine structured databases, government records, industry-specific sources, and AI-assisted research instead of relying only on Google searches.